New Qing History: Other points

 Scholar Yang Nianquan observed that some New Qing historians tended to place the Qing in the context of world history and interpret it using empire building theory; however, he argued that Peter Perdue's study of the Qing expansion to the Northwest frontier as "colonization" is an "over-interpretation" and an inaccurate analogy between Chinese history of unification and European colonial experiences.
 Although scholars appear to agree that the Qing constituted an "empire" and should be examined as such, scholar Wu Qine argued that Chinese traditional imperialism differed from modern Western colonialism.
 Furthermore, Tibetologist Melvyn Goldstein had used the term "passive hegemony" to describe the relationship between Qing China and Tibet, although he believed it was apparent that the Qing intended to "control" Tibet as a dependency to serve its dynastic goals.

 The New Qing History, according to Tristan G. Brown, writing in 2011, did not explore the example of Islam and Muslims to test their argument that the early Qing emperors aspired to be universal monarchs.
-Brown finds that an inscription by the Qianlong emperor showed that he wanted to incorporate both Xinjiang and Islam into his empire and that this inscription, along with the "inventive structural duality of Chinese-Islamic architecture with Central Asian Turkish-Islamic architectural forms," makes the "most compelling case" that New Qing History is also applicable to Chinese Islam.
+Brown finds that an inscription by the Qianlong emperor showed that he wanted to incorporate both Xinjiang and Islam into his empire and that this inscription, along with the "inventive structural duality of Chinese-Islamic architecture with Central Asian Turkish-Islamic architectural forms," makes the "most compelling case" that New Qing History is also applicable to Islam in China.

 Mario Cams wrote in 2016 that two decades after the debate between Evelyn Rawski and Ho Ping-ti, it is very evident that the New Qing History controversy is far from resolved and still serves as a source of inspiration for the development of new arguments in addition to the existing discussions and debates.

+Criticism

+Academic Guo Wu stated in an op-ed piece published by Lianhe Zaobao that some Chinese scholars interpret the New Qing History as reflecting either a "Cold War mentality" or a "hostile imperialist stance" toward China.
+In their view, American sinology has long been shaped by practical and political concerns, and after the dissolution of the Soviet Union, parts of the American academic establishment began developing theoretical frameworks that could support the possible fragmentation of China.
+He wrote that such disputes have also revealed cultural contrasts between China and the United States.